bioinformaticsdotca/BiCG_2018/module10/lab.md

 Execute the following commands to share the snapshot:

 ```
-glance image-list  # find the ID of the snapshot
+openstack image list

 ```

 In the list, find the ID of your snapshot.

-Change the visibility of the image to "shared":
+Change the visibility of the image to "shared".
+Use the IMAGE_ID obtained above:

 ```
-glance image-update --visibility shared
+openstack image set --shared IMAGE_ID
 ```

 Share it with the project ID 7c87d460035243d796a7b71e5eb2b687 that the instructor has access to (Project B for the purpose of this exercise).